-Yoga is about the dance between the unchanging, essential aspect of ourselves and our evolution as human beings.
+Yoga is about the balance between the unchanging, essential aspect of ourselves and our evolution as human beings.
 It is meditation in action.

 There are many different aspects to yoga, but it is essentially an ancient teaching for living fully in the present moment.

 After a satisfying yoga practice there is space to breathe freely, to be exactly where we are, in this moment.
 Peter Hersnack called this ‘uncomplicated wholeness’.

 ‘The practice of yoga only requires us to act, and to be attentive to our actions’

-Body: We work with many familiar yoga postures (āsana) adapting them to suit the context of the practice.
+We work with many familiar yoga postures (āsana) adapting them to suit the context of the practice.
 Putting our bodies into different ‘shapes’ changes our perspective, so we are able to release unhelpful habit-patterns.
 As this happens, physical tension is naturally released.
 It is feeling the essential quality of the posture, not the external physical form, that is important.

-Breath: Breath is what makes us living beings.
+Breath is what makes us living beings.
 According to yoga, the life-force, prāṇa, is carried by the breath.
-In āsana we work towards a free ‘dance’ of body and breath in the postures, which brings a sense of spaciousness and overall wellbeing.
+In āsana we work towards a free ‘dance’ of body and breath in the postures, which brings a sense of spaciousness and overall well-being.
 We also practice seated breathing, prāṇāyāma, which requires more refined, open focus, and helps to settle mental ‘chatter’.

-Mind: It is the nature of the mind to be active, and we need appropriate mental activity just to perform the simplest actions.
+It is the nature of the mind to be active, and we need appropriate mental activity just to perform the simplest actions.
 As human beings, our thinking mind has a habit of interfering with simply ‘knowing’.
 The capacity for discernment and increasing mental clarity which comes from practising postures, breathwork or seated meditative practice enables us to act from that place of knowing.
 That is yoga in action.